Contentious Case of Social Responsibility in Online Gambling

 A shift of tide from the brick-and-mortar landscape to online gambling has marked the beginning of a new gambling era.
 An era, which entices with its unfathomable potential and lucrative lure, but at the same time frightens with its dark and unexplored depths.

 Universally defined as a form of entertainment, leisure activity, or recreation, gambling in its original connotation relies on the element of fun.
-A more detailed definition of the word could convey an alternative perception, which opens the door to challenges gambling faces today.
+A more detailed definition of the word could convey an alternative perception, which opens the door to the challenges gambling faces today.

 Stating gambling as ‘chancy’ and ‘risky’ goes hand-in-hand with ‘No Risk, No Gain’ to justify one’s reason for playing to obtain profit.